-Corporate sustaining membership may be granted upon the approval of the Board of Trustees of the Association and the payment of dues prescribed by the Board of Trustees to corporations, agencies, professional societies, or other organizations which have demonstrated a serious interest in the objectives of the Association.
+Corporate sustaining membership may be granted upon the approval of the Board of Trustees of the Association and the payment of dues prescribed by the Board of Trustees to corporations, agencies, professional societies, or other organizations that have demonstrated a serious interest in the objectives of the Association.
 Such membership shall be nonvoting and non-office holding, but shall include receipt of such of the Association's publications as the Board of Trustees may deem appropriate.

-C. Premedical Affiliate Membership
+C. Premedical Sustaining Membership

-Premedical affiliate membership in the Association shall be available to any student attending or having graduated from an accredited university in the United States who has demonstrated a serious interest in the profession of medicine and the objectives of the organization, and who has paid the required premedical affiliate dues of the Association.
+Premedical sustaining membership in the Association shall be available to any student attending or having graduated from an accredited university in the United States who has demonstrated a serious interest in the profession of medicine and the objectives of the Association, and who has paid the required premedical sustaining dues of the Association.

-- 1. Premedical affiliate membership shall carry partial privileges of the Association, and shall not include election to national or regional office, except for Premedical Trustee and Premedical Associate Trustee, as specified in Article VIII, Section 6 of the Bylaws, and Action Committee Coordinator and Project Coordinator as specified in Section V, Part B of the Structure, Function and Internal Policy.
+Premedical sustaining membership shall carry partial privileges of the Association, which shall not include election to national or regional office, except for Premedical Trustee and Premedical Associate Trustee, as specified in Article IV, Section 11 of the Constitution and Bylaws, and Action Committee Coordinator and Project Coordinator as specified in Section V, Part B of the Structure, Function and Internal Policy.
 No premedical student may serve as a committee coordinator in the Advocacy Action Committee, and no more than two premedical students may serve as committee coordinators in each of the other Action Committees.
+(2000)

-(2000) - 2.
-Premedical affiliate members shall not have voting privileges in the House of Delegates and regional meetings, or such benefits as shall be deemed legally or fiscally infeasible by the Board of Trustees. - 3.
-All premedical members of AMSA will be members of the Premed Caucus. - 4.
+- 2. Premedical sustaining members shall not have voting privileges in the House of Delegates and regional meetings, or such benefits as shall be deemed legally or fiscally infeasible by the Board of Trustees. - 3.
+There shall be a Premedical Caucus, which shall be composed of all premedical sustaining members of the Association.
+The Premedical Caucus will convene during each annual meeting under the direction of the Premedical Trustee and the National President.
+The Premedical Caucus shall elect a Premedical Trustee and the Associate Premedical Trustees as specified in Article VIII, Section 5 of the Association's Constitution and Bylaws.
+(1991) - 4.
 The Premedical Trustee will represent the views of the premedical caucus to the Board of Trustees.
-During Board of Trustee meetings the Board will hold comments and/or suggestions made from the Premed Trustee as equal to those of a voting member of the Board of Trustees.
-(2001)

-D. International Membership
+During Board of Trustee meetings the Board will hold comments and/or suggestions made from the Premedical Trustee as equal to those of a voting member of the Board of Trustees.
+(2001) - D. International Sustaining Membership

-International membership in the Association shall be available to all American and foreign students in training at foreign medical institutions who have demonstrated a serious interest in the profession of medicine and the objectives of the organization, and who have paid the required yearly dues of the Association.
+International sustaining membership in the Association shall be available to all American and foreign students in training at foreign medical institutions who have demonstrated a serious interest in the profession of medicine and the objectives of the organization, and who have paid the required yearly dues of the Association.

-- 1. International members shall carry full privileges of the Association, except for election to office, voting privileges in the House of Delegates and regional meetings, and such benefits as shall be deemed legally or fiscally infeasible by the Board of Trustees. - 2.
-International membership may be annually renewed subject to recommendation by the Board of Trustees.
+International sustaining members shall carry full privileges of the Association, except for election to offices other than International Trustee, (2002) voting privileges in the House of Delegates and regional meetings and such benefits as shall be deemed legally or fiscally infeasible by the Board of Trustees.
+International sustaining members shall not be eligible for election to office except for International Trustee.
+The Board of Trustees may annually renew international membership subject to recommendation.
 (1991)

-Section 3 - Resignation
+Section 3-Resignation